david78k/anarchyape/README.md

 pdsh -Rssh -w node1,node2,node3 '/usr/local/bin/ape -L -S 100 5'
 ```

-It seems not working as the remote hosts do no have /usr/local/bin/ape file.
+It seems not working as the remote hosts do not have /usr/local/bin/ape file.

 Remote nodes can be specified in XML format: cluster-ip-list.xml